-AHA (2017).
-Old World Screw-Worm Fly: A Diagnostic Manual, Third Edition.
+AHA (2020) A Manual for the Identification of Screw-worm Fly, Fourth Edition.
 Animal Health Australia, Canberra.

 Disclaimer

 This publication is published by Animal Health Australia for information purposes only.
 Information contained in it is drawn from a variety of sources external to Animal Health Australia.
 Although reasonable care was taken in its preparation, Animal Health Australia does not guarantee or warrant the accuracy, reliability, completeness or currency of the information, or its usefulness in achieving any purpose.